Department of Medicine

 Moses Campus

-With more than 90,000 inpatient admissions each year, Montefiore is one of New York’s largest health systems.
+With more than 90,000 inpatient admissions each year, Montefiore Einstein is one of New York’s largest health systems.
 From the well-known Division of Geriatrics Acute Care on our Moses Campus, we provide primary and consultative care for hospitalized older adults from a complex, culturally diverse and community-dwelling population.
 We also care for residents of long-term and sub-acute care facilities.
 Our fellows work alongside faculty, physician assistants, social workers, pharmacists and trainees.

 Greene Medical Arts Pavilion